daratourt/Predicting-of-Hepatitis-Using-Machine-Learning-Techniques/README.md

-# Predicting-of-Hepatitis-Using-Machine-Learning-Techniques
-Predicting of Hepatitis Using Machine Learning Techniques
+# Predicting of Hepatitis Using Machine Learning Techniques